differentMonster/weddinghouse-max/README.md

 # Logs
 ## Frontend
+Must have :
+** Shop Categorly Image should be able to zoom in and out ** Card should only be remember once the user login and logout to empty the cart ** Checkout validation on address

+Nice to have :
+** Checkout remember user shipping address using wordpress data to store and autoload.

 * DONE user authentication
   CLOSED: [2021-12-21 Tue 02:54]
   - Note taken on [2021-12-19 Sun 04:15] \\